 Solutions and Rules

 Then the Spanish translator will either have to come up with a neologism, a new expression, or he or she will have to embark on a lengthy explanation.
-Another kind of difference stems from the existence or the pre-dominance of a phenomenon in the source culture but not in the target culture.
-For example, the phenomenon of bull-fighting is unique to Spanish culture, and in order to render it into English, the translator must practice some ingenuity.
+Another kind of difference stems from the existence or the predominance of a phenomenon in the source culture but not in the target culture.
+For example, the phenomenon of bullfighting is unique to Spanish culture, and to render it into English, the translator must practice some ingenuity.

-Translation of proper nouns is another one of the significant aspects of English into Spanish translation.
+Translation of proper nouns is another significant aspect of English into Spanish translation.
 Translation of proper nouns is both complex and confusing because there are too many rules, and all such rules come with some form of exception in Spanish translation.
 Nevertheless, it is worthwhile to keep the following rules in mind:

 When translating into English, the Spanish translator must be careful about where he or she places the punctuation mark in the English sentence.
 Knowledge of these significant differences between the two languages will make the task of Spanish translation easier by increasing the translator´s understanding and efficiency.